 Pros #3: Development of 21st-Century Skills

 There are new technologies such as coding, design thinking and 3D graphics that help underpin thinking and research skills.
 Children learn valuable experimentation skills as they explore new technologies.
-Teachers guide students learning about technology using inquiry and includes an understanding of the fundamental concepts of computational thinking (Wing, 2006).
-The thought processes that involve problem-posing and solution-finding is highly supported by technology.
+Teachers guide students in learning about technology using inquiry and includes an understanding of the fundamental concepts of computational thinking (Wing, 2006).
+The thought processes that involve problem-posing and solution-finding are highly supported by technology.

 Cons #1: Fast-Evolving

 Schools are fortunate to be able to use new technologies today, but it is relevant to note that technology tools are changing all the time.
-New technologies keep changing, and skills required to use it effectively rapidly come with it.
+New technologies keep changing, and skills required to use it effectively rapidly come with them.
 Teachers and students need to show commitment to upskilling themselves as new technologies arrive.
-In addition to this, the cost incurred in upgrading resources to keep up with technological advancement and the waste produced as a result of upgrades add to environmental footprint.
+In addition to this, the cost incurred in upgrading resources to keep up with technological advancement and the waste produced as a result of upgrades add to the environmental footprint.